Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Queries With a Cyclic Core

-Given a conjunctive query $q$ with free variable $\bar x$, we denote by the \emph{core} of $q$ the minimal form of the query $\exists \bar x q$.
-It is not difficult to see that having an acyclic core is a necessary condition for testing in linear time whether $q$ has a solution (the proof is in the appendix).
+{Given a conjunctive query $q$ with free variables $\bar x$, let $p$ be the minimal form of the Boolean query $\exists \bar x q$.
+We denote by the \emph{core} of $q$ the query constructed from $p$ by removing all quantifications.
+Notice that the core of $q$ is a full query that may not be equivalent to $q$.
+Notice also that an acyclic query has an acyclic core but the converse is not necessarily true: the core of the cyclic query $q_1$ of Figure~\ref{figure-diamonds} is acyclic.} Observe that a query has a solution iff its core has a solution.
+Hence the following result is an immediate consequence of \Cref{thm-unary}.

-\begin{theoremrep} Let $q$ be a conjunctive query.
-If $q$ has a cyclic core, then it is not possible to test whether it has a solution in linear time, assuming \sparsehyperclique. \end{theoremrep} As a consequence, for queries with a cyclic core there is no linear time solution to the evaluation problem and therefore no linear time enumeration algorithm after linear preprocessing. \begin{proof} Let $q$ be a conjunctive query with free variables $\bar x$ and let $p$ be the core of $q$, i.e. $p$ is equivalent to the query $\exists \bar x q$.
-In particular, $p$ has a solution iff $q$ has a solution.
+\begin{theoremrep} It is possible to test in linear time whether a conjunctive query has a solution iff it has an acyclic core, assuming \sparsehyperclique. \end{theoremrep} \begin{proof} Let $q$ be a conjunctive query with free variables $\bar x$, and let $p$ be the Boolean version of the core of $q$.
+Notice that $p$ has a solution iff $q$ has a solution.
 If $p$ is acyclic, then we can test whether it has a solution in linear time using the Yannakakis algorithm~\cite{DBLP:conf/vldb/Yannakakis81}.
 Otherwise, $p$ is a minimal cyclic Boolean query.
-By Theorem~\ref{thm-unary}, $p$ cannot be tested in linear time assuming \sparsehyperclique.
+By \Cref{thm-unary}, $p$ cannot be tested in linear time assuming \sparsehyperclique.
 Hence, one cannot test in linear time whether $q$ has a solution. \end{proof}

-\begin{example} Consider the full conjunctive query depicted by .
+\begin{example} Consider the full conjunctive query $q_3$ depicted by \Cref{figure-diamonds}.
 The core of the query is the query itself and is therefore cyclic.
-It follows from Theorem~\ref{min-bool-cyclic} that the query is hard, i.e. we cannot test whether it has a solution in linear time. \end{example}
+It follows from \Cref{min-bool-cyclic} that the query is hard, i.e. we cannot test whether it has a solution in linear time. \end{example}

-\section{Full conjunctive queries and Linear Delay}
+\section{Full Conjunctive Queries and Linear Delay}

-In this section, we are interested in separating the queries that can be enumerated with linear delay after a linear preprocessing time from those that cannot.
-In the self-join-free case the limit is acyclicity: acyclic queries are easy while cyclic self-join-free queries are hard.
-We have seen in the previous section that this distinction remains true for queries with arity less than two.
-We have also seen that queries with a cyclic core are hard.

-We start here the investigation of queries with self-joins by considering only full queries with an acyclic core.
-When considering a full conjunctive query $q$ it will be convenient to consider the full query constructed from the core of $q$ by removing all existential quantifications: we denote by full-core of $q$ the resulting query.
-Note that if $q$ has an acyclic core then the full-core of $q$ is acyclic and free-connex.
-Moreover, we can test in linear time whether there is a solution to $q$ and even compute one such solution.